-RULE 57.
-Conference committee. - The President Pro Tempore of the Senate, or in the President Pro Tempore's absence, the Deputy President Pro Tempore, upon motion, may appoint a conference committee when the Senate fails to concur in amendments or committee substitutes put by the House to a bill originating in the Senate, or when the House of Representatives fails to concur in amendments or committee substitutes put by the Senate to a bill originating in the House.
+1 2 the President Pro Tempore's absence, the Deputy President Pro Tempore, upon motion, may 3 appoint a conference committee when the Senate fails to concur in amendments or committee 4 substitutes put by the House to a bill originating in the Senate, or when the House of 5 Representatives fails to concur in amendments or committee substitutes put by the Senate to a 6 bill originating in the House.
 Senate conferees shall include the primary sponsor of the bill.
-In considering the bill committed to the conferees, only such matters as are germane to the bill shall be considered by the conferees, and the conference report shall deal only with such matters.
-The matters referred to the conference committee by the conference committee chairs shall go to and be considered by the conferees appointed by the Senate and the House of Representatives.
-While the bill is in conference committee, the Senate's position shall be determined by a majority of the Senate conferees.
-Upon agreement by the Senate and House of Representatives, a conference report shall be drafted reflecting the matters considered and agreed upon by the conferees.
-The conference report shall not be amended.
-A conference report in order under this Rule when reported to the Senate shall be calendared for consideration of the question of adoption on any date specified by the Chairman of the Committee on Rules and Operations of the Senate, or in the absence of the Chairman, by the President Pro Tempore.
-In the absence of any such specification it shall be calendared for the next legislative day.
+In 7 considering the bill committed to the conferees, only such matters as are germane to the bill shall 8 be considered by the conferees, and the conference report shall deal only with such matters.
+The 9 matters referred to the conference committee by the conference committee chairs shall go to and 10 be considered by the conferees appointed by the Senate and the House of Representatives.
+While the bill is in conference committee, the Senate's position shall be determined by a majority of the 11 12 Senate conferees.
+Upon agreement by the Senate and House of Representatives, a conference 13 report shall be drafted reflecting the matters considered and agreed upon by the conferees.
+The 14 conference report shall not be amended.
+A conference report in order under this Rule when 15 reported to the Senate shall be calendared for consideration of the question of adoption on any 16 date specified by the Chair of the Committee on Rules and Operations of the Senate, or in the absence of the Chair, by the President Pro Tempore.
+In the absence of any such specification it 17 18 19 20 21 shall be calendared for the next legislative day.
 RULE 57.1.
 Germaneness of amendment or committee substitute. - (a) All floor amendments shall be germane to the subject matter of the measure under consideration.
 The question of germaneness of the proposed floor amendment is in order at any time the measure is before the body prior to final action on its adoption.

-(b) In committee, the germaneness of amendments or committee substitutes shall be determined by the chairman of the committee in which such amendments or committee substitutes are offered.
+In committee, the germaneness of amendments or committee substitutes shall be determined by the chair of the committee in which such amendments or committee substitutes are offered.